Want to know more? — Subscribe

-A cutting-edge example of AR mhealth technology is the app like Touch Surgery.
+A cutting-edge example of AR mHealth technology is the app like Touch Surgery.
 It’s a surgical simulator training platform that allows medical students and specialists to prepare for surgery, learn new procedures, and test their knowledge – all on mobiles.

-4. Assisting Doctor Medical Practice With AR Applications
+4. Assisting Doctor Medical Practice

 Things like surgery or education are far from the only ways that AR is going to be implemented when it comes to the medical profession, though.
-Augmented Reality will also be able to assist doctors who are doing everyday consultations with patients.
+Augmented reality will also be able to assist doctors who are doing everyday consultations with patients.

 This same technology can help to observe things like a brain tumor so that a patient will understand precisely where it is located when a doctor gives them a diagnosis.

 Doctors and patients can look at visualizations of electronic medical records (EMR) on a device that most people have, like an Android or iOS-based phone.